Leaders of the New School: 1986–1990: Early years

-1991-1993: A Future without a Past..., T.I.M.E.
+1991–1993: A Future without a Past..., T.I.M.E.
 (The Inner Mind's Eye) and break up

 On February 13, 1991, Leaders of the New school released the song "Case of the P.T.A." as their debut single.
 "Teachers, Don't Teach Us Nonsense" was included as the B-side.
 Both songs were instantly included on mixtapes and played on the radio for months.
 They made their first television appearance in the episode "Anton in the Burbs" of FOX's then-new hit sketch comedy series, In Living Color, performing their two newly released songs.
 The episode aired on February 17, 1991.
 BET's Rap City, MTV's Yo!
 MTV Raps, as well as Ralph McDaniels' Video Music Box played the music video for "Case Of The P.T.A." on regular rotation.
 The song peaked at number 4 on the Billboard Hot Rap Singles chart.

 On June 19, 1991, the group released their second single, "Sobb Story".
 Posse cut "Sound of the Zeekers" featuring Cracker Jacks, Rumpletilskinz and Kollie Weed was included as the B-side.
 Both songs quickly caught airplay on the radio.
 After "Sobb Story" received an official music video, the song became even more popular and eventually peaked at number 8 on the Billboard Hot Rap Singles.

 On July 30, 1991, Leaders of the New School released their debut studio album A Future without a Past....
 The album contained 17 total tracks, including the previously released singles and their B-sides.
 The songs revolve around common problems the youth may face in their day-to-day life.
 Each group member except Milo had at least one solo song on the album.
 Fourth member and the group's DJ Cut Monitor Milo only appeared on two of fourteen actual songs.

-In September 1991, they produced three tracks on American rapper Nikki D's sole studio album Daddy's Little Girl.
+They produced three tracks on American rapper Nikki D's sole studio album Daddy's Little Girl, released in September 1991.
 That same month, they appeared on A Tribe Called Quest's posse cut "Scenario" from their second studio album The Low End Theory.
 Leaders member Busta Rhymes attracted attention with his verse in the song, which led to him launching a successful solo career.
 In October, they once again appeared in In Living Color in the episode "Green Eggs and the Guvment Cheese" again performing "Teachers, Don't Teach Us Nonsense".
 In the same month, they also appeared on the Strictly Business soundtrack, with the song "Shining Star".